-In March 2013, I graduated from college with a Bachelors of Science Degree in Nursing- and a $36,000 tab.
+In March 2013, I graduated from college with a Bachelor of Science Degree in Nursing- and a $36,000 tab.

 By that time I was down to $27,000.
-Becoming a Mom made me realize that being debt free AND having money in my bank account was way more important then spending money on stuff I didn’t need.
+Becoming a Mom made me realize that being debt-free AND having money in my bank account was way more important than spending money on stuff I didn’t need.